Advocating for nature

 Active Campaigns

-The South Australian Government is committed to introducing a Biodiversity Act, and we are dedicated to ensuring it as strong as what is required.
-Join us in advocating for this ground-breaking legislation to protect our unique environment and combat the alarming decline in biodiversity and climate change impacts for a sustainable future.
+The South Australian Government has committed to introducing a Biodiversity Act, and we are dedicated to ensuring it is as strong as what our environment requires.
+Join us in advocating for this ground-breaking legislation to protect our unique environment, combat the alarming decline in biodiversity, and mitigate climate change impacts for a sustainable future.

 Featured Submissions